jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 A scaling policy instructs Amazon EC2 Auto Scaling to track a specific CloudWatch metric, and it defines what action to take when the associated CloudWatch alarm is in ALARM.

 When a scaling policy is executed, if the capacity calculation produces a number outside of the minimum and maximum size range of the group, Amazon EC2 Auto Scaling ensures that the new capacity never goes outside of the minimum and maximum size limits.

+Auto Scaling groups cannot span across multiple Regions.

+An Auto Scaling group can contain EC2 instances in one or more Availability Zones within the same Region

 ## Billing